S0ftSc13nc3/airbnb-clone-project/README.md

 - A **Payment** is linked to one **Booking**.
 - A **Review** is written by a **User** for a **Property** they’ve booked.

+# 🧩 Feature Breakdown

+This section outlines the core features included in the AirBnB Clone project and their role in delivering a functional rental platform.

+## 1. User Management
+Handles user registration, login, and profile management.
+Users can either list properties as hosts or make bookings as guests, depending on their role.

+## 2. Property Management
+Allows hosts to add, update, and delete property listings.
+Each property includes details like title, location, pricing, and availability, making it visible to potential guests.

+## 3. Booking System
+Enables guests to book available properties for specific dates.
+The system ensures that bookings don’t overlap and that both parties can view booking details.

+## 4. Payment Processing
+Handles payment transactions tied to bookings.
+It ensures secure payments, updates booking statuses, and stores payment history.

+## 5. Reviews and Ratings
+Allows guests to leave feedback on properties they’ve stayed in.
+This helps other users make informed decisions and encourages quality service from hosts.

+## 6. Search and Filtering *(optional but useful)*
+Provides search functionality so users can find listings by location, price range, or availability.
+This improves the user experience when browsing properties.